Insight-Infra/companion/README.md

-# companion
+# companion-ZEV

-This repository is the Blue Robotics version of the [ArduPilot/companion](https://github.com/ArduPilot/companion) repository.
-This is the code that runs on the Raspberry Pi in the BlueROV2.
+This repository is the Insight Infrastructure version of the [bluerobotics/companion](https://github.com/bluerobotics/companion) repository.
+This is the code that runs on the Raspberry Pi in ZEV.
 Currently, this repository only provides an implementation for the Raspberry Pi Computer.

+Includes
+- `ut_read.py`